Chrono-byte/personal-site-alyx/static/md/politics.md

 Overall, the relationship between social liberalism and leftism is complex and multifaceted, and I love to explore this more.

-### "Omni-Liberalism"

-In politics, it can be useful to know which particular ideology someone subscribes to.
-However, I do not fall perfectly in line with any particular ideology.
-I describe myself as an _Omni-Liberal_, which is a made-up, tongue-in-cheek term to encapsulate the general position of:

-1. Having the core values of liberalism (e.g. freedom and equality).
-2. Taking the best parts of all different kinds of political ideologies and using them together in a pragmatic way.

 ### Capitalism

 I consider myself to be a [capitalist](https://en.wikipedia.org/wiki/Capitalism).